 Image: Chiachio and Gionnone, Lyonnais (2016).
 Hand embroidery with cotton thread, 122 x 148cm.

 They also will print their own backgrounds when it suits their message as in La Selva de Constantin where they silkscreened bold images of garden foliage as a backdrop to embroidered monkey bodies sporting Leo’s and Daniel’s faces.
 They were drawn to textiles as a form of artistic expression because it not only allowed them the opportunity to discover something new about painting but provided a way of working collaboratively that removed the individual signature—it was impossible to recognise the owner of each individual stitch.
 They see their work as painting with a needle and thread.
 While they are best known for their elaborate embroidery, they also incorporate other handcrafts in their work such as quilting, patchwork, applique, and even porcelain.
 They have a genuine love of making things and the active participation in their own laborious work—one piece may take two, three years to complete—honours the legions of anonymous makers implanted within the domestic tradition of needlework.

-Hear more from Leo and Daniel and the rest of the exciting panel of speakers from our Sew Far So Good talk.
-Watch out for the event recording to be uploaded here: event recordings
+You can hear more from Leo and Daniel and the rest of the exciting panel of speakers from our Sew Far So Good talk.
+Find out how to listen to the recording here: